97131004/AspNetCoreVueJS-RealTimeSharedNotes/README.md

 **Test user configuration:** To simulate a realistic scenario, users are initialized with  different profiles/behaviours:
 80% of users are Readers: Only reading.
 15% of users are Casual Posters: 1 msg/60s + reading.
-5% of users are Power Poster: 1 msg/10s + reading.
+5% of users are Power Posters: 1 msg/10s + reading.

 **Results**: The webserver reliably handles ≈2,400 VUs after 10 iterations of this load test.
 Maximum reliable send rate was 18 msg/s at 2400 VUs.
 Maximum reliable receive rate was 43182 msg/s at 2400 VUs.
 Failure occurs beyond 2400 VUs when network saturation causes signalr_note_rtt_lag to exceed the `p(90) < 3s` threshold (90% of all messages were delivered in under 3 seconds => has been exceeded).
 Webserver's CPU (≈10-15%) and RAM (≈700MB) usage remain within the system's capacity.